 Prostate cancer can be lethal, but is more commonly indolent, with PSA screening having led to over-diagnosis and overtreatment.
-A clinically important question is how to distinguish lethal from indolent disease.
-Our lab was among the first to identify clinically-relevant gene-expression and genomic subtypes of prostate cancer.
-Our recent efforts have focused on characterizing “5q/6q” prostate cancer, a TMPRSS2-ERG fusion-negative molecular subtype characterized by deletions on 5q (CHD1) and 6q, together with SPOP mutation.
-Ongoing studies, in collaboration with Jim Brooks (Urology) and Rob West (Pathology), seek to define intratumor heterogeneity and genome evolution, with respect to distinguishing lethal from indolent cancers.
+A critical question then is how to distinguish lethal from indolent disease.
+Our lab was among the first to identify prognostically relevant gene-expression and genomic features of prostate cancer.
+We also identified and validated AZGP1 as a biomarker of favorable outcomes, since incorporated into a commercial multi-gene assay.
+Our ongoing studies seek to define intratumor heterogeneity and genome evolution, with respect to distinguishing lethal from indolent cancers.

 Benign prostatic hyperplasia

 Benign prostatic hyperplasia (BPH) is the enlargement of the prostate gland leading to urinary symptoms in many older men.
 BPH pathogenesis is poorly understood, and current treatments are only partially effective.
 By transcriptional profiling of bulk tissue and single cells, we recently identified novel signaling molecules linked to BPH pathogenesis (e.g., BMP5 and CXCL13), and discovered a fundamental “re-landscaping” of cell types in BPH.
 Current efforts seek to further define the cells and molecules driving BPH, and leverage that knowledge towards new disease-focused therapies.